-Each new student is issued a photo identification card, which must be retained by the student while he or she is registered at the University.
-The University of Illinois System ID card (ID card) remains the property of the University and should be returned to the Campus ID Center upon leaving the University.
+Each new student is issued a photo identification card, which must be retained by the student while the student is registered at the university.
+The University of Illinois System ID card (ID card) remains the property of the university and should be returned to the Campus ID Center upon leaving the university.

-Any person who alters or intentionally mutilates an ID card (including but not limited to punching holes in the card, applying stickers, etc.), or who uses the ID card of another or allows his or her ID card to be used by another, may be subject to discipline.
+Any person who alters or intentionally mutilates an ID card (including but not limited to punching holes in the card, applying stickers, etc.), or who uses the ID card of another or allows their ID card to be used by another, may be subject to discipline.
 (See §-1-303.)

-The ID card must be presented for identification purposes at the request of an agent of the University when the agent is acting in the performance of his or her supervisory or security function (for example, examination proctor, University police officer, residence hall director or adviser, recreational facility supervisor, ticket takers, ushers).
-Any student refusing to provide the ID card when requested by an agent of the University may be subject to discipline.
+The ID card must be presented for identification purposes at the request of an agent of the university when the agent is acting in the performance of their supervisory or security function (for example, examination proctor, university police officer, residence hall director or adviser, recreational facility supervisor, ticket takers, ushers).
+Any student refusing to provide the ID card when requested by an agent of the university may be subject to discipline.

-An ID card may be confiscated by an agent of the University when acting in the performance of his or her duties if:
+An ID card may be confiscated by an agent of the university when acting in the performance of their duties if:

-the ID card is in the possession of an individual other than the one to whom the ID was issued and that individual attempts to use the card to represent himself or herself as a duly registered student, or
+the ID card is in the possession of an individual other than the one to whom the ID was issued and that individual attempts to use the card to represent themself as a duly registered student, or

-the ID card is presented by the individual to whom it was issued but is not valid for the term of registration at the time and the individual attempts to represent himself or herself as a duly registered student.
+the ID card is presented by the individual to whom it was issued but is not valid for the term of registration at the time and the individual attempts to represent themself as a duly registered student.